oleeskild/digitalgardendocs/src/site/notes/Features.md

 {"dg-publish":true,"permalink":"/features/"}
 ---

+You can enable the following features in your digital garden, in the [[Getting Started/03 Note settings\|note settings]]:
+* Local Graph
+* Backlinks
+* Table Of Content
+* Filetree navigation
+* Link preview
+* Search

-In addition to supporting basic markdown and `[[wikilinks]]`, the plugins also support a variety of other content.
+Additionally the garden supports a variety of formatting and content in your notes.
+Other than supporting basic markdown and `[[wikilinks]]`, the plugins also support the following content:

 ## Basic Markdown Syntax